Safety on the Mass Rapid Transit (Singapore): Clementi rail accident

+Toa Payoh Derailment

 9 October 1997 (2:00 am) – A maintenance train derailed in the tunnel near Toa Payoh.
 The derailment occurred because a staff member had failed to reset the track alignment properly.
 Disruption to train services between Bishan & Newton lasted about 8 hours.

+C651 Door Dislodged

+15 December 1997 (4:15pm) - A C651 train was doing some modifications at Bishan Depot by Siemens before being deployed for the evening peak period.
+During this modification works one of the doors wasn't properly reinstalled, which resulted in that door getting dislodged while the train was approaching City Hall and at the same time smashing one of the PSD.
+Siemens was held liable in this incident.

+Ang Mo Kio Siding Derailment

-13 April 1999 (10:00 am) – An empty C651 train on its way back to Bishan Depot after the morning peak service derailed between the Yio Chu Kang and Ang Mo Kio.
+13 April 1999 (10:00 am) – An off service C651 train was on its way back to Bishan Depot after the morning peak service derailed between Yio Chu Kang and Ang Mo Kio stations.
 The derailment occurred because the station master had failed to reset the track alignment properly.
 Disruption to train services lasted about 7 hours.

+Faulty Gearboxes

 23 April 2002 – 21 C751B trains were withdrawn from service due to faulty gearboxes, though there were no safety implications.
 There were reduced train services on all lines resulting from this shortage of trains.

+Lentor Avenue Collision

-3 March 2003 (7:30 pm) – A car crashed onto a stretch of at-grade track along Lentor Avenue in between Khatib and Yio Chu Kang, resulting in a light, minor collision by an oncoming train.
-Disruption to train services between along this section of the line lasted almost 3 hours.
+3 March 2003 (7:30 pm) – A car crashed onto a stretch of at-grade track along Lentor Avenue in between Khatib and Yio Chu Kang, resulting in a light, minor collision by an oncoming C751B train (333/334).
+Disruption to train services along this section of the line lasted almost 3 hours.